kaushal2m2/eec-172-final-project/proposal.md

 # Project Proposal and Bill of Materials

-## Description (2 points)
-A description of the product you intend to prototype.

-## Design
----
-title: Project Proposal
----

-# Project Proposal and Bill of Materials

 ## 1. Description (2 points)

-We are designing a **servo-controlled electronics workbench assistant** that functions like a modern version of a "helping hands" tool used in electronics labs.
-Our system uses a pan-tilt servo mount to precisely position an articulated arm over a workspace.
-The arm can be controlled manually with analog sticks (using ADC), or automatically through programmable signals.
-It can hold wires, probes, or even deliver test signals to a breadboard.
-The system is intended to make circuit debugging and prototyping easier and more efficient by acting as a second pair of hands or a signal delivery tool.
+We are building a **servo-controlled electronics workbench assistant**, designed to act as a versatile tool for prototyping and debugging.
+This robotic arm system uses a pan-tilt servo mechanism mounted on a stable base and can be manipulated using analog joysticks.
+It is capable of gripping or pointing at small components, simulating the functionality of a "helping hands" tool commonly used in electronics labs.

+We are using the **TI CC3200 LaunchPad** as our main microcontroller.
+It handles PWM for servo control, ADC for reading joystick input, and will also connect to the **OpenAI GPT API over Wi-Fi**.
+An integrated OLED display will show mode information, arm status, and responses to questions.
+The GPT integration allows users to ask predefined or parameterized questions (e.g., “How do I reset the arm?” or “What does this button do?”) and receive helpful on-device answers.

 ---